An Infamous Army: Plot summary

 In the early months of 1815, when invasion by Napoleon seemed an unlikely threat, many of the British aristocracy had rented homes in Brussels.
 The novel opens in the home of Lord and Lady Worth, where friends are discussing the precarious situation after 'Boney's return to power.
 Everyone is anxious for the Duke of Wellington to arrive from the Congress of Vienna.
 When their guests leave, Lady Worth tells her husband of her hopes that his brother, Colonel Charles Audley (who is on Wellington's staff) will fall in love with her new friend, Lucy Devenish.

-Amongst the fashionable partying in the metropolis, Lady Barbara Childe (granddaughter of the Duke of Avon and a young widow of great beauty and charm) is making her mark, although she is generally regarded as heartless.
+Amongst the fashionable persons making merry in Brussels, Lady Barbara Childe (granddaughter of the Duke of Avon and a young widow of great beauty and charm) is making her mark, although she is generally regarded as heartless.
 When Charles finally arrives, he not only falls in love with Barbara ('Bab') but proposes to her and is accepted.
-Barbara's brother George now arrives in Brussels and attends a party, where Judith Worth is surprised to see him staring at Lucy Devenish and then announcing that he must pay his respects to her.
+Barbara's brother George now arrives in Brussels and attends a party, where Judith, Lady Worth is surprised to see him staring at Lucy Devenish and then announcing that he must pay his respects to her.
 When Judith questions the two, George explains that they had met several times and that he was worried that Lucy had forgotten him.

 In the face of Charles' imperturbability at her behaviour, Bab becomes determined to show just how flirtatious she can be.
-When he intervenes to extricate one her victims, they quarrel and she returns his ring.
+When he intervenes to extricate one of her victims, they quarrel and she returns his ring.
 Then, during the Duchess of Richmond's ball, news comes that Napoleon is advancing over the border.
 The city soon empties of officers, including nearly every young man at the ball.
 The next day, Barbara goes in search of Charles, desperate to make peace with him, only to learn from Judith that he has left too.
 On discovering that Barbara's elder brother has fled back to England, Worth takes Barbara in.